duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 archive.getStoreLocation()
 ```

-#### 4.4 'set' functions: set certain values of the MoleculeArchive
+#### 4.4 'set' Functions: Set Certain Values of the Molecule Archive

-**12** Define a new parameter in the MoleculeArchive
+**12** Define a new parameter in the Molecule Archive
 ```Groovy
 #@ MoleculeArchive archive
 archive.get('UID').setParameter('parameter_name',value)
 ```

-**13** Set the name the archive should be saved to
+**13** Set the name the Molecule Archive should be saved to
 ```Groovy
 #@ MoleculeArchive archive
 archive.setName('name')
 ```

-### 5. Examples for simple calculations
+### 5. Examples for Simple Calculations
 #### 5.1 Calculating the total travelled distance in the y direction
 In this example the total travelled distance of each molecule in the y direction is calculated and assigned to the parameter 'dist_y' declared for all molecule entries.
 Defining such a parameter might be of use for investigating the heterogeneity in the total distance travelled within the sample and can subsequently be plotted.
 The following definition is used:

 dist_y = max(y) - min(y)

-First, the input and output parameters have to be declared: the archive is declared as MoleculeArchive type.
+First, the input and output parameters have to be declared: the archive is declared as Molecule Archive type.
 Since the parameter is assigned directly to the archive as well it does not need to be declared as a separate output.
 Besides this, the molecule, table, util and scijava table classes are imported.

-Next, a loop is defined in which for each UID the molecule entry is retrieved as well as the DataTable.
+Next, a loop is defined in which for each UUID the molecule entry is retrieved as well as the table containing coordinates and time points.
 The ymin and ymax values are calculated by applying the min() and max() functions respectively to the DataTable on the column named "y".
 The distance is calculated as the difference between ymax and ymin and subsequently assigned to the parameter "dist_y".

 ```Groovy
 #@ MoleculeArchive archive